Sakib58/spring-cloud-prep/README.md

 `StripPrefix=0` so that request to that service keeps same as predicates, if I use `StripPrefix=1`, then new request will be stripped by 1 word and that'll look like `/cuurency-conversion/**`.

+In addition to the payment-processing microservice, I want another microservice which involves sending notifications to users after each transaction is completed.
+Sounds straightforward, right?
+Well, not quite.

+The challenge arises when we consider that sending notifications often involves interacting with third-party services, which can be slow and unpredictable.
+For example, let's say our notification service takes a minimum of 10 seconds to send each notification.
+If our payment-processing microservice were to wait for each notification to be sent before continuing its work, it would effectively be idle for those 10 seconds, leading to inefficient resource utilization and potentially slower transaction processing times.

+Enter **RabbitMQ, a message-brokering system that allows for asynchronous communication between different parts of our system**.
+Instead of directly sending notifications from the payment-processing microservice to the notification service and waiting for a response, we can leverage RabbitMQ to decouple these processes.

+**Here's how it works:** when a transaction is completed, the payment-processing microservice simply publishes a notification message to a designated queue in RabbitMQ and moves on with its work without waiting for a response.
+Meanwhile, the notification service continuously listens to this queue, picking up incoming notification messages as they arrive.

+By using RabbitMQ, we've effectively offloaded the responsibility of sending notifications from the payment-processing microservice to the notification service.
+This asynchronous communication model allows both services to operate independently and efficiently, without one service being held up by the other's potentially time-consuming tasks.

+In essence, RabbitMQ acts as a reliable intermediary, enabling seamless communication between different parts of our system while maximizing performance and scalability.
+With RabbitMQ handling the heavy lifting of message queuing and delivery, our payment-processing microservice can focus on what it does best: processing transactions quickly and efficiently.

+I've recently completed an implementation of RabbitMQ in a new project, and I've thoroughly documented the process for anyone interested.
+You can find all the details and code samples on my [Github Repository](https://github.com/Sakib58/rabbitmq-spring-boot).